quicwg/wg-materials/ietf106/minutes.md

 Mark: We've discussed this before, we had a separate issue that we wouldn't do this in QUICv1.
 Issue was locked, since we need to triage.
 Personal take is that making it an extension will be most productive.
 We would need a big privacy and security review if we were to take this.

 Igor Lubashev: There's discussion in TSVWG.
-Spin bit doesn't get delay and loss to the path, and many operators want to see this.
+Spin bit gets delay but not loss to the path, and many operators want to see this.
 There was a lot of discussion already for spin bit, and we adopted that.
 There wasn't a proposal at that time for a loss bit.
 However, now we have code implemented for a loss bit.
 I think there's a lot of interest in the community.
 We want WG engagement to do a review of the new draft.
+We can do a QUIC extension draft by the interim.

 Roberto Peon: I would like to ask what the layer of the protocol is.
 We're smooshing layers a lot in QUIC, but we're stepping a layer too deep to add these things.
 It seems sad to solve this in QUIC and not solve for other protocols.
 This should be a lower layer.